killdash9/MacClam/README.md

 2. Scheduled scanning: MacClam will perform recursive scans of directories at scheduled times.
 3. On-demand scanning: Running `MacClam.sh` with one or more file or directory arguments will scan the files or directories specified.

+In all cases, when a virus is found, it is moved to the quarantine folder.